Ho-Ho-No! The Dos and Don’ts of Holiday Decorating

 Safety First, Second, Third

 The joy of holiday lights won’t mean much if you hurt yourself.
-Remember to read all included instructions for your decorations, make sure your electrical connections are clean and dry, and never over-load an outlet.
-Don’t use indoor extension cords outside and don’t string multiple extension cords together, according to State Farm.
-Ladder safety is also crucial so work with a partner and follow the National Safety Council’s advice, “Always keep three points of contact with a ladder – two hands and one foot or two feet and one hand.
-When using a ladder, use one with slip-resistant feet and wear clean, dry and slip-resistant shoes.”
+Remember to read all included instructions for your decorations, make sure your electrical connections are clean and dry, and never overload an outlet.
+Don’t use indoor extension cords outside and don’t string multiple extension cords together, according to the Central Alabama Electric Cooperative.
+Ladder safety is also crucial so work with a partner and follow the National Safety Council’s advice, “No matter what kind of ladder you’re using, place the base on a firm, solid surface and avoid slippery, wet or soft surfaces.
+If you must put the ladder on a soft surface, place a board under the ladder’s feet.”

 Using a staple gun to attach holiday lights is an action that will get you on the naughty list.
 “Using nails, screws, staples or other penetrating fasteners to secure decorations to your roof is definitely not a good idea,” said Alex Pecora, residential product manager for CertainTeed Roofing.
 “Any penetration through your roofing materials can lead to damaging leaks.”